Introduction

 Using Non-Water Methods

-Fire Blanket: For smaller, controlled fires, a fire blanket can be effective.
-Cover the fire pit completely to smother any remaining flames.
-This method is particularly useful in windy conditions where embers might be blown around.
+Fire Blanket: For smaller fires, a fire blanket works well.
+Cover the fire pit completely to put out any remaining flames.
+This is especially useful on windy days when embers might fly around.

 Option 3: Using Water to Extinguish the Fire